Samsung SDI — Sustainability Report Overview

 • Total Scope 1+2 emissions fell 22% over two years to 1,291,974 tCO2e in 2024, driven primarily by a 29% reduction in Scope 2 (indirect) emissions as renewable energy procurement expanded.

-• Renewable energy share reached 37% (1,064,643 MWh), up from 27% in 2023, on a pathway to the 90% by 2030 RE100 interim target.
+• Renewable energy share reached 37% (1,064,643 MWh), up from 27% in 2023, against a RE100 interim target of 90% by 2030.

-• Water reuse rate nearly doubled in two years to 42.0% (6.2 million tonnes reused), while total water withdrawal fell 7.5% year-on-year.
+• Water reuse rate rose from 23.0% in 2022 to 42.0% in 2024 (6.2 million tonnes reused), while total water withdrawal fell 7.5% year-on-year.

 • Samsung SDI supplied all-solid-state battery A-samples to major customers in H2 2024, with mass production targeted for 2027.
 The next-generation ESS product (SBB 1.5) delivers 5.26 MWh in a 20ft container.